Catholic League (U.S.): Dogma

 The year 1999 saw the release of Kevin Smith's controversial film Dogma.
 Smith was a practicing Catholic, as Kevin Smith confirmed in an interview on the film's DVD.
-Several religious groups, especially the Catholic League, said the film was anti-Catholic and blasphemous, and organized protests, including one that took place at the November 12 premiere of the film at Lincoln Center in New York City.
+Several religious groups, especially the Catholic League, said the film was anti-Catholic and blasphemous, and organized protests, including one that took place at the October 4 premiere of the film at Lincoln Center in New York City.

 Smith said that several of the protests occurred before the film was even finished, suggesting that the protests were more about media attention for the groups than for whatever was controversial about the film.
 The Catholic League's main complaints were that the film's main character is supposedly a descendant of Mary, who happens to work in an abortion clinic, which were seen as ironic conventions for a Catholic.
 The film's distributor, Miramax, removed its name from the production, and hired attorney Dan Petrocelli to defend it publicly.
 Petrocelli accused Donohue of trying to stir a violent reaction to the film.
-Donohue responded by taking out an op-ed ad in the New York Times on September 12, 1999, saying that the comments were an attempt to stifle his free speech.
+Donohue responded by taking out an op-ed ad in the New York Times on September 12, 1999, quoting attempts by Petrocelli and Smith to stifle his free speech.

 According to Smith, "[Donohue] actually invited me out to have a beer after making my life hell for six months."

 The Passion of the Christ

 Donohue is a staunch defender of Mel Gibson's film The Passion of the Christ.
 On the December 8, 2004, broadcast of Scarborough Country, he stated: "Hollywood is controlled by secular Jews who hate Christianity in general and Catholicism in particular.
 It's not a secret, OK?
 And I'm not afraid to say it.
 That's why they hate this movie.
 It's about Jesus Christ, and it's about truth.
 It's about the Messiah."

-In Donohue's book, Secular Sabotage: How Liberals Are Destroying Religion and Culture in America, he responded to what he believed was misrepresentation of his comments via taking them out of context.
+In Donohue's book, Secular Sabotage: How Liberals Are Destroying Religion and Culture in America, he responded to what he believed was a misrepresentation of his comments via taking them out of context.
 For example, in that same interview, he said the following: "You have got secular Jews.
 You have got a lot of ex-Catholic priests who hate the Catholic Church, wacko Protestants in the same group."
 Later in the debate, in that same segment of the interview, he said, "There are secularists from every ethnic and religious stock," emphasizing that when people talk about Hollywood, they are "talking mostly about secular Jews."

 In his book, Donohue also wrote the following: "The Forward, a Jewish weekly, published an editorial in 2004 saying it was merely a 'sociological observation' to note that 'Jews run Hollywood.'
 The newspaper quite rightly said that to say 'the Jews run Hollywood' is an entirely different matter, one that smacks of anti-Semitism.
 So it concluded that 'No, 'the Jews' don't run Hollywood.
 But Jews do, just as Koreans predominate in New York dry-cleaning and blacks rule in basketball.'"